sivanagar/TeamProfileGenerator/README.md

 After downloading the code and installing dependancies, start the app by running `node index.js`.
  Answer the questions on your team members.

-## License

-This application is covered by the [MIT License](https://choosealicense.com/licenses/mit/) license.